sopra-fs24-group-26/server/README.md

 ## Acknowledgments

-We thank the team of the Sopra FS24 modul for giving us the opportunity to freely work on a project
+We thank the team of the Sopra FS24 modul for giving us the opportunity to freely work on a project.

 # SoPra Lab FS24 Group 26 Server